-Yuval David stars as Donald Moscowitz in Daddy Issues at Davenport's Black Box Theatre
+Yuval David Stars As Donald Moscowitz In The Light-Hearted Comedy Daddy Issues At Davenport's Black Box Theatre.

 Promising Start For Yuval David

 Yuval David and his nuanced reactions to the other actors consistently set-up every joke in the play and follow-through to the laugh.
 Yuval is exceedingly funny and charming.
 His performance is the glue that keeps the play on track, connected to the stakes of the script, as they all affect the outcome of Donald's life.